restfulapi/restful-api/README.md

 For domain services, it is recommended that the extractor produce a map that will work with data binding, e.g., the object can be updated by

-`thing.properties = params.content`
+`thing.properties = params`

-The create method must return an object representing the resource that was updated.
+The update method must return an object representing the resource that was updated.
 This object will be rendered as a resource representation via the configured marshallers for the resource.
 For example, create may simply return the domain instance created.

 ###delete method
 The delete method is passed the id of the resource to delete, and (optionally) a Map representing the content extracted from the request (if any).
 For example, a resource representation may be included as part of a delete request to convey optimistic locking information.